johnnykhoueiry93/dev-automation-test/README.md

 docker cp database.sql <jenkins_container_id>:/home/
 docker cp insertIntoMigrations.py <jenkins_container_id>:/home/

 _The copy can be executed by the `deploy.py` script.
-Jumpt to the section to see how._
+Jump to the section to see how._

 # Configure the Jenkins Job